MatiasBrizzio/AuRUS/README.md

 In the example, we indicate to the tool that 1000 is the maximum number of individuals to be generated, 100 is the population size per iteration, and assumptions can be added.
-The tool will save the realisable repairs in the directory that you indicate using the `-out` flag, or by default in the same directory where the input specification is.
+The tool will save the realisable repairs in the directory you indicate using the `-out` flag, or by default in the same directory where the input specification is.

 We can indicate to the tool what are (genuine) solutions of reference, that will be used at the end of the analysis to study the quality of the learnt repairs, by adding `-ref=case-studies/arbiter/genuine/arbiter_fixed0.tlsf -ref=case-studies/arbiter/genuine/arbiter_fixed1.tlsf -ref=case-studies/arbiter/genuine/arbiter_fixed2.tlsf -ref=case-studies/arbiter/genuine/arbiter_fixed3.tlsf`.

-### REPRODUCE THE EXPERIMENTS
+## 📊 Reproduce the Experiments

-In order to reproduce the experimental evaluation of the
+To reproduce the experimental evaluation of the

 paper, we provide several scripts: